The Raven (2012 film): Critical response

-On Rotten Tomatoes, the film holds a rating of 22% based on 141 reviews, with an average rating of 4.6/10.
+On Rotten Tomatoes, the film holds a rating of 21% based on 142 reviews, with an average rating of 4.6/10.
 The site's critics consensus states: "Thinly scripted, unevenly acted, and overall preposterous, The Raven disgraces the legacy of Edgar Allen [sic] Poe with a rote murder mystery that's more silly than scary."
 On Metacritic, the film has a weighted average score of 44 out of 100, based on 30 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

+Roger Ebert awarded the film 2 out of 4 stars.
 James Berardinelli gave the film two and a half stars out of four, writing: "The Raven looks great and is well-paced, but a lack of a compelling resolution makes it an anemic effort."
 Mick LaSalle of the San Francisco Chronicle wrote, "The story has its moments, and yet there is something about this tale ... that doesn't completely satisfy."

 Richard Roeper, however, was more positive towards the film, awarding it a B+.